Director, Office of the Vice-President (Administration) and University Registrar

 - whether all reasonable adjustments have been made with regard to a student’s health or disability related condition.

-The Fitness to study panel (where appointed) will produce a report of their considerations and make a recommendation to the Vice-President (Administration) and Registrar on the student’s fitness to study.
+The Fitness to study panel (where appointed) will produce a report of their considerations and make a recommendation to the Vice-President (Administration) and University Registrar on the student’s fitness to study.

 d) Determination on fitness to study

-The Vice-President (Administration) and Registrar will consider all relevant information available to the University including the recommendation from the Fitness to study panel (where appointed) and any submission made by the student.
+The Vice-President (Administration) and University Registrar will consider all relevant information available to the University including the recommendation from the Fitness to study panel (where appointed) and any submission made by the student.

-The Vice-President (Administration) and Registrar may make a determination that a student is unfit to study and take one of the following actions:
+The Vice-President (Administration) and University Registrar may make a determination that a student is unfit to study and take one of the following actions:

 - suspend or restrict the student’s studies for a specified period